kea-fall2022/cars-client/README.md

 ## Car's 'R' Us frontend with Navigo and Bootstrap styling

-- Frontend that uses the Car's 'R' Us backend
+- Frontend that uses the Car's 'R' Us backend (see How to below)
 - Implemented with Navigo and a setup to include both HTML + JavaScript from separate files
 - Uses Bootstrap's Grid, Navbar + Modal's for easy and RESPONSIVE styling